Xelven001/project1/README.md

 - In final_analysis.ipynb, I started by loading in a CSV file from the United States Census Bureau that had data from 2018 - 2022 about monthly housing costs.
 - I created a dataframe with this data and was able to create graphs, such as one that displays the monthly housing costs and how many housing units.
+  - While the lines for each year follow the same trend, it is clear that the monthly housing costs slightly increase for more people as the years go on.
+For example, towards the end of the graph, in 2018 there are about 2 million units spending over $3000 a month on housing costs, while in 2022, there are about 3 million units spending the same amount.

    ![monthly_housing_cost](https://github.com/Xelven001/project1/assets/142977736/5ab81ec4-c7b0-4e22-bcde-91d4a9e68d65)

 - Another CSV is loaded in, also from the United States Census Bureau, that has data from 2018 - 2022 about the percentage of income spent on monthly housing costs.
 - With this data, I was able to create a dataframe and create another graph that displays the monthly owner costs as a percentage of household income.
+  - Like the previous graph, the lines follow the same trend throughout the years and there is not much of a significant difference between the percentage of income that is being spent from 2018 to 2022.
+Since there is not a significant difference between the years, we can infer that even though housing prices are increasing, homeowners are still spending the same percentage of their income on monthly housing costs.

   ![percentage_of_income](https://github.com/Xelven001/project1/assets/142977736/b395d47f-4778-49b4-b87f-5b015f2f809d)